e2jk/release-planner/README.md

 ## Build

-To build the web application from source, clone the project from github
+To build the web application from source, clone the project from GitHub

     $ git clone https://github.com/e2jk/release-planner.git